ovh/the-bastion-ansible-wrapper/README.md

 The configuration file is read after checking the environment variables sent in the ssh command line, and will only set them if not defined.

+The location of the configuration file can be set with `BASTION_CONFIG_FILE` environment variable (defaults to `/etc/ovh/bastion/config.yml`).

 ## Configuration priority

 Source of variables are read in the following order: